robincornett/send-images-rss/readme.txt

 == Screenshots ==

-1. Screenshot of the optional plugin settings in Settings > Media.
+1. Screenshot of the optional plugin settings in Settings > Send Images to RSS.

 == Upgrade Notice ==

-= 2.6.1 =
+= x.y.z =
-bugfix: activation error for some users FIXED. from 2.6.0: new optional filters for images!
+Huge update: now includes featured image support for excerpt only feeds.

 == Changelog ==

+= x.y.z =
+* new: optionally add your featured image to the excerpt in your feed!
+* new: settings page has been added to handle excerpt settings.

 = 2.6.1 =
 * bugfix: correctly handles with captions wrapped around a linked image.